State-by-State Cottage Food Laws

 Read more →Colorado

-ModerateUnique per-product sales limit rather than total cap.
-Allows pickled items with pH testing.
+ModerateUnique per-product sales limit ($10,000/year per product, not total cap).
+Allows pickled items with pH ≤4.6 and testing.
 Food safety course required.
 Direct sales only within Colorado.
-Free pH testing offered by state lab.
+Free pH testing offered by state lab (limited funding, first-come first-served, up to 5 products).
+HB25-1190 to allow refrigerated foods defeated in 2025.

 Read more →Connecticut